Q: If my child’s allergic to chicken eggs, could I safely cook for him using quail eggs?

 This is called cross-reactivity, which occurs because of the similarity in the protein structures among these various bird eggs.

-While it’s possible to be allergic to one type of bird egg but not others, this is rare.
+While it’s possible to be allergic to one type of bird egg but not others, that is rare.
+It’s more common to have the cross-reactivity.

-Anaphylaxis to quail egg has actually been reported in those with hen’s egg allergy.
-So the usual recommendation for someone with hen’s egg allergy would be to avoid all other bird eggs.
+Anaphylaxis to quail egg has been reported in those with hen’s egg allergy.
+So the usual allergist recommendation for someone with hen’s egg allergy would be to avoid all other bird eggs.